lisaberrygis/AliasUpdater/README.md

 You must have ArcGIS Pro installed on your computer in order to run this script Python version: 3.6.
 Make sure your interpreter is calling to the arcgispro-py3 python.exe

-# Excel input
+# Excel input:
 See the included Test.xlsx to see how the input excel should be structured

-# Comments about inputs:
+# Comments about python inputs:
 username and password are your ArcGIS Online organizational credentials

 layerID is the ID to a hosted feature service